-If a student changes his/her major, the student will then be governed by the Bulletin in force when he/she enters the new program under which the student will graduating.
+If a student changes his/her major, the student will then be governed by the Bulletin in force when he/she enters the new program under which the student will be graduating.

-Students will be mandated to declare a major by the end of their sophomore year.
+Students will be mandated to declare a major by the end of their sophomore year (earned 63 credit hours).